marlonlom/bookbar/README.md

 ## Contribution
 Contribute to this project following the [Contributing Guideline](CONTRIBUTING.md).

 > [!IMPORTANT]
-> Please note that this is a sample Android app to demonstrate Android development and Jetpack composition features, so there is no need to contribute to out-of-scope functionality in this topic.
+> Please note that this is a sample Android app to demonstrate Android development and Jetpack compose features, so there is no need to contribute to out-of-scope functionality in this topic.

 ## License